 3800 Internship in Church Music

 In-depth experience in a local church with an experienced minister involved full time in church music.
 PREREQUISITE: MUSC 1010, 1030.
 GRADE: CR/NC.
-REPEAT: May be repeated (total credit not to exceed 3 hours).
+REPEAT: May be repeated up to 3 hours.
 OFFERED: Each semester.